sergiocollado/potpourri/Notes_on_linux.md

 >
 ```

-Actually the no-response, means, it is not present in the system.
+Actually the no-response, means that the command is not present in the system.

 REFERENCES: